itsdragonic/emojicraft/README.md

 WASD >> up-down-left-right

-1-9 >> First 9 inventory slots (select 2 coordinates to swap items in inventory)
+1-9 >> First 9 inventory slots

+Select 2 coordinates to swap items in inventory either by pressing 4 numbers or clicking on 2 locations

 Left-click / j >> destroy / attack / eat